 The preferred method contacting the teaching assistant or the instructor is via email.
 For missed tests, please email the course director.
 Additionally, email the course director regarding requests to use the alternate exam centre or any administrative issues (e.g., not enrolled in course, difficulty logging onto course website, etc.).

-Course Prerequisite(s): Course prerequisites are strictly enforced.
+Course Prerequisite(s): Course prerequisites are strictly enforced

-• HH/PSYC 1010 6.00 (Introduction to Psychology), with a minimum grade of C.
+- HH/PSYC 1010 6.00 (Introduction to Psychology), with a minimum grade of C - Completed at least 54 earned credits